mir-dataset-loaders/mirdata/docs/source/contributing.rst

 Not fully-downloadable datasets
 -------------------------------

-Sometimes, parts of music datasets are not freely available due to e.g. copyright restrictions.
+Sometimes, parts of music datasets are not publicly available due to e.g. copyright restrictions.
 In these cases, we aim to make sure that the version used in mirdata is the original one, and not a variant.

 **Before starting** a PR, if a dataset **is not fully downloadable**: